shivenBajpai/Slay/README.md

 \*Requires Port Forwarding to connect to servers outside your local network<br>
 \*\*Due to map generation taking much longer for high player counts, and due to more players requiring a map size that might make the window too big.
 In practice this gets limited to moderate number of players. \<testing pending on this\>

+Created using python ver 3.10.6, if you have weird issues maybe updating python will help